- 1. Create a Negative Keyword List

 The model we use when managing PPC campaigns for our clients is the same as the methodology used by the Google Marketing team.
 It is called the Waterfall methodology.

-This methodology has three main rules:
+This methodology has three primary rules:

-3) Pause a campaign when after vigorous testing it cannot perform profitably.
+3) Pause a campaign when, after vigorous testing, it cannot perform profitably.

-For the above model to work you need to:
+For the above model to work, you need to:

-Make sure that Google Ads conversion tracking is enabled with the appropriate value-based settings.
+Ensure that Google Ads conversion tracking is enabled with the appropriate value-based settings.

 Without knowing the value of a conversion, you won’t be able to measure your CPA (Cost Per Action) or optimize your campaigns for maximum conversions.